 Less than Significant Impact.
-The proposed project is a new five-story mixed use building with two levels of parking, 3,000 SF of restaurant use and 18 residential units.
+The proposed project is a new six-story, 85-room hotel building with two levels of subterranean parking.
 The existing buildings will be demolished.
 The subject site was once used as a gasoline service station and an automotive repair facility, which involved the use and disposal of hazardous materials commonly associated with vehicle repair.
 These materials included engine oil, radiator fluid/coolant, transmission fluid, brake fluid, battery cells, and the like.
 These wastes were generated under normal operation of vehicle repair facilities.
-The existing buildings will be demolished to make way for the proposed project, Building & Safety records identified underground storage tanks (USTs) for the previous gasoline service station (Brand Mobil) at 1100 N. Central Avenue.
+The existing buildings will be demolished to make way for the proposed project.
+Building & Safety records identified underground storage tanks (USTs) for the previous gasoline service station (Brand Mobil) at 1100 N. Brand Boulevard.
 Per Glendale Building Permit BL0074889, a permit for the removal of the three underground storage tanks (one 6000 gallon gas tank and two 4000 gallon gas tanks) and three underground waste oil tanks (three 250 gallon waste oil tanks) was issued on October 1, 1998.
 Following the tanks' removal, there appears to have been water contamination due to prior tank leakage and three groundwater monitoring wells were installed in 2000.
 According to a letter from the California Regional Water Quality Control Board, dated May 26, 2005, the site investigation and corrective action for the underground storage tanks had been completed and that no further action related to the petroleum release at the site was required.
 On April 19, 2006, the three groundwater monitoring walls were properly abandoned, prior to which a permit to decommission the three wells was obtained from the LA County Department of Health and Services.
 The three wells were decommissioned by pressure grouting; all three well boxes were removed and properly disposed and the three well locations were resurfaced with high strength concrete.